PragmaticFlow/NBomber/README.md

 let reqStep = Step.createRequest("simple step", fun req -> task { return Response.Ok() })
 ```

-**TestFlow** is basically a container for steps(you can think of TestFlow like a Job of sequential operations). **All steps within one TestFlow are executing sequentially**.
-It helps you model dependently ordered operations like:
+**TestFlow** is basically a container for steps(you can think of TestFlow like a Job of sequential operations).
 ```csharp
 // C# example of TestFlow with 3 sequential steps var testFlow = new TestFlow(flowName: "Sequantial flow",